 If you wish to study a University of Derby Online Learning undergraduate or postgraduate course, we will accept this Certificate of Credit in Study Skills for Higher Education as evidence that you are able to perform at a suitable level of IELTS (International English Language Testing System) 6.0 which will improve your eligibility for a number of our courses, providing you have IELTS 4.5 and meet all additional entry criteria.

-Although this course is not classed as a GCSE equivalent, completion of this course will evidence your ability to study at English GCSE level.
+Although this course is not classed as an A-level equivalent, completion of this course will evidence your ability to study at level 3.
 We recognise that, upon successful completion of this course, you are able to meet the academic requirements needed to study at higher education level for many of our higher educational courses, providing you meet additional criteria.

 Preparing you for IELTS